pixolin/scroll-to-anchor/README.md

 Are some of your readers impatient, want to skip long text and immediately jumpt to the summary?
 This plugin helps you to create anchors in your posts or pages and provides a smooth scrolling animation when the link to an anchor has been clicked.

-For more convenience the plugin adds an anchor icon to the toolbar of the visual editor.
+For more convenience the plugin adds an anchor icon to the toolbar of the classic(1) visual editor for post and pages (and your own custom post types, if enabled in the settings).
 Adding a new anchor is no more than the click on that icon, after you marked a text passage or placed the cursor at the desired position of your text.
 A popup window will ask for a name of the anchor and then insert a shortcode into your text, which automatically gets replaced with the correct HTML in the frontend.
 (Need custom styling of the anchor?
 You may add individual CSS class names each time you insert a new anchor.
 If you don't need that, just leave the field empty.)

 Once an anchor has been added, you can link to it: Add and select text (e.g. "Jump to the summary"), click the link icon in the toolbar and enter the name of your anchor, preceded by a pound sign, e.g. _#summary_.
 That's all.